Lester Grinspoon

-Lester Grinspoon (June 24, 1928 – June 25, 2020) was an American psychiatrist and long-standing associate professor of psychiatry at Harvard Medical School best known for his groundbreaking works on the science and social policy of cannabis, psychedelics and other drugs, and for his commitment to changing harmful drug policies.
-He concurrently served as a senior psychiatrist at the Massachusetts Mental Health Center in Boston, Massachusetts for 40 years.
+Lester Grinspoon (June 24, 1928 – June 25, 2020) was an American psychiatrist and longstanding associate professor of psychiatry at Harvard University who is best known for his groundbreaking work on the science and social policy of cannabis, psychedelics and other drugs, prompting his ensuing commitment to the reformation of harmful drug policies.
+He concurrently served as a senior psychiatrist at the Massachusetts Mental Health Center for 40 years.
 Grinspoon was a fellow of the American Association for the Advancement of Science and the American Psychiatric Association.
 He was founding editor of The American Psychiatric Association Annual Review and Harvard Mental Health Letter.
 Grinspoon was editor of Harvard Mental Health Letter for fifteen years.

 Biography

 Personal life

-Grinspoon was born June 24, 1928 in Newton, Massachusetts, the son of Sally and Simon Grinspoon.
+Grinspoon was born June 24, 1928, in Newton, Massachusetts, the son of Sally and Simon Grinspoon.
 His family was of Russian Jewish descent.
-He graduated from Tufts University and Harvard Medical School.
+After dropping out of high school, Grinspoon worked as a merchant mariner before resuming his education at Tufts University, earning an undergraduate degree in chemistry in 1951.
+He then enrolled at Harvard Medical School, where he received his Doctor of Medicine degree in 1955.
 He was married and the father of four children, including astrobiologist David Grinspoon and physician and author Peter Grinspoon.
 His oldest son died of cancer when he was 15.
 In 2011, he revealed that he had cancer during the documentary Clearing the Smoke: The Science of Cannabis.
 Throughout his career, he maintained a close friendship with science popularizer and onetime Harvard colleague Carl Sagan, who was surreptitiously depicted as "Mr. X" in Grinspoon's groundbreaking book Marihuana Reconsidered; following its release, the book appeared on the front page of the New York Times Book Review.

 Lester Grinspoon died in Newton on June 25, 2020, one day after his 92nd birthday.